EqualExperts/agents-behave/blog/blog-tests.md

 Hello!
 I'd be happy to help you book a room in London.
 Could you please specify the type of room you're looking for and any preferences you might have, such as budget, location, or amenities?
 ```

 It consistently misinterprets its role, offering instead of requesting help.
-Despite various attempts with different prompts, we could not secure satisfactory outcomes.
-This area requires future enhancement.
+This is something we think could be overcome with more refined prompts, but that wasn't the focus of experiment and using Mixtral also helped reduce costs.

 ### Failures of the LLM User